François Hennebique: Biography

 François Hennebique was born on April 25, 1842, in Neuville-Saint-Vaast, France.
 Benjamin Hennebique, merchant, was his father.

 In 1860 François Hennebique became a bricklayer and decided to take to restoration of churches.
 In 1867 he established this own construction and repair company in Brussels.
 There François Hennebique learnt about construction with reinforced-concrete according to the system of Joseph Monier.

 In 1879 Hennebique for the first time used the reinforced-concrete in a construction.

-In 1892 ne established international engineering agency in Paris and registered his first patent for usage of the reinforced-concrete named "Special combination of metal and cement".
+In 1892 he established international engineering agency in Paris and registered his first patent for usage of the reinforced-concrete named "Special combination of metal and cement".

 He also developed his concept, which later became the Hennebique System: a set of reinforcing cramps made of flat iron with width of 25 to 30 mm, designed to connect and homogenize the masses that were to become the forerunners of reinforcement.

 In 1894 he build his first reinforced-concrete bridge in Switzerland.

-Being building engineer in early 1901 he took park in special Commission whose tasks were to set requirement for building processes (in particular usage of reinforced-concrete) to be allowed for work.
+Being a building engineer in early 1901 he took park in a special Commission whose tasks were to set requirements for building processes (in particular usage of reinforced-concrete) to be allowed for work.

 Bétons Armés Hennebique (BAH) construction agency ceased its activities on 1967.
 During the time of its activity, it fulfilled 150,000 projects.

-Buildings Using the system
+Buildings using the system

+United Kingdom

 The first building erected in the United Kingdom using this system was the 1897 Weaver Building in what was then the Docks area of Swansea, but it was demolished in 1984 when the docks were redeveloped to make way for the Maritime Quarter development.
 A column from the fifth floor of the original building was preserved by the Science Museum, with another piece going to Amberley Museum.
 Another fragment lies by the side of the river Tawe, where a plaque commemorates Hennebique and his achievement, although unfortunately it spells his first name incorrectly (Francais rather than François).
 Between 1892 and 1902, over 7,000 structures were built using the Hennebique system, including buildings, water towers and bridges.
 Most of these were by other firms licensing the technology, although Hennebique designed some structures himself, including the 1899 bridge at Châtellerault (pictured).

 Ireland

 Possibly the largest early use of the Hennebique system in Ireland was in the 1924 Irish Independent building which is located at 87-90 Middle Abbey Street, designed by Donnelly Moore Robinson and Keefe Architects.

+One of the oldest buildings still in existence is in Sligo in the West of Ireland.

+Batchelors building Finisklin is located in Harbour Hill, Finisklin, Sligo.
+The factory was built in 1905.

+The building was originally a maize mill and grain silo.
+It was later bought by Batchelors and used as a food distribution centre.